uran209/Population-Scenario-Project/README.md

 ## The 2nd session：Demonstration of scenario analysis on grid population
 ### 16:05-16:45 (JST) Scenario simulation of grid population by gravity model will be demonstrated
-- Indonesian data will be used as sample data from open data source
+  Simulated experience will be provided for participants by shared dataset and codes.
+Indonesian data will be used as sample data for the demonstration.
-- Participants can experience the same simulation with shared dataset and codes

 #### 16:05-16:20 (JST) Step 1.
 Preprocessing population data (Haga)
 - Data: Age and sex structures provided by [WorldPop](https://www.worldpop.org/geodata/listing?id=87)